SPEC Open Systems Group

 - Subcommittee member companies who do not submit do not participate in the initial review, and do not see any of its contents during the initial 24-hour period.

-- Subcommittee member companies who submit results participate in the initial review.
+- Only those who submit results participate in the initial 24-hour review.
 Each such company shall designate a single individual who shall take responsibility to manage the information and its access.

 - At the close of the 24-hour initial review period, submitters are given an opportunity to withdraw any results that they wish to withdraw.